Simon-dl/Full_Math_CS_Guide/README.md

     Applied Partial Differential Equations: With Fourier Series and Boundary Value Problems by Haberman

-  Rigorous PDE's

-    Partial Differential Equations by Evans

 --------------------------------------------------------------------------------------------------------------------------------------------------

 **Moving forward**:
-    If you just can’t get enough math, the next best areas to explore would most likely be abstract algebra to group theory, then random signals and noise.
+    If you just can’t get enough math, the next best areas to explore would most likely be abstract algebra to group theory, and [Convex Optimizations](https://see.stanford.edu/Course/EE364A).
+Plus any other areas of that that interest you in the other guides at the top.

 # Computer Science:
    **How to go through comp-sci:**

    Learn coding from the C++ website while reading combinatorics and graph theory.
 Then start working through the data structures and algorithms book while also learning python syntax.
-Read theory of computation and systems design, then move on to Traditional CS or ML.
+Read theory of computation and systems design, then move on to ML.

    Most of what is available for you to learn in computer science will be bottlenecked by your understanding of math, so do put in a good amount of your study time (however long you set for yourself) there, combinatorics and graph theory included.